hortonworks/cloudbreak/README.md

 cbd logs cloudbreak
 ```

-In case you see org.apache.ibatis.migration.MigrationException at the end of the logs run these commands to fix the DB and the re-run the previous section(cbd start and logs):
+In case you see `org.apache.ibatis.migration.MigrationException` at the end of the logs run these commands to fix the DB and the re-run the previous section (`cbd start` and `logs`):
 ```
 cbd migrate cbdb up
 cbd migrate cbdb pending
 ```

-For some reason if you encounter a similar problem with Periscope, Datalake, Redbeams, or Environment, then run the following commands and you can restart the Cloudbreak Deployer:
+For some reason if you encounter a similar problem with Periscope, Datalake, FreeIPA, Redbeams, or Environment, then run the following commands and you can restart the Cloudbreak Deployer:
 ```
 cbd migrate periscopedb up
 cbd migrate periscopedb pending

 cbd migrate datalakedb up
 cbd migrate datalakedb pending

+cbd migrate freeipadb up
+cbd migrate freeipadb pending

 cbd migrate redbeamsdb up
 cbd migrate redbeamsdb pending